 An alternative perspective is to regard digital transformation as a process guided by humans, facilitated by technology, and centered around the needs of the community.
 Through this lens, African governments can adopt a strategic and proactive stance that actively involves their citizens while safeguarding human rights in deploying surveillance technologies.
 This people-centered approach is vital for ensuring that the adoption of these technologies focuses on enhancing the quality of life while prioritizing sustainability, inclusivity, prosperity, and human rights for the collective benefit of all.

 In the City of Seattle, the public is given the opportunity to weigh the costs and benefits of acquisition surveillance technologies —encompassing equipment, hardware, and software—prior to their deployment.
-The Ordinance in place, mandates City Departments to prepare Surveillance Impact Report, that includes an in-depth review of privacy implications and the impact on civil liberties focusing on equity and community impact, on new all surveillance technologies.
+The Ordinance in place, mandates City Departments to prepare Surveillance Impact Report, that includes an in-depth review of privacy implications and the impact on civil liberties focusing on equity and community impact, on all new surveillance technologies.
 It further mandates community meetings and outreach before City Council approval, necessitates the robust publication of Surveillance Impact Reports and equity impact assessments, and outlines a systematic process that includes an inventory of existing surveillance technologies.
 The Ordinance also provides for a cause of action, enabling the public to enforce the law in court, if necessary, thereby reinforcing the commitment to accountability and legal oversight.

 The City of Oakland adopts a similar approach to Seattle concerning impact reports and public/community engagement.
 In addition, city departments are mandated to submit a comprehensive report detailing their plans for utilizing new surveillance technology, specifying the collected data, its retention period, and the entities with access to the data.
 Notably, an oversight body known as the Privacy Advisory Commission, is established to assist the city in the governance of this policy, and to provide advice and technical assistance to the City staff about how to protect citizen privacy rights in connection with the City’s purchase and use of surveillance equipment and other technology.